-7.2 Clinical Review for Medical Necessity
+7.2 Clinical Quality Evaluation

-The goal of the CQEs during the review and decision-making process is to approve, as appropriate, those clinical services necessary to return the patient to pre-clinical/premorbid health status, stabilize, or functionally improve a chronic condition, as supported by the documentation presented.
-The CQE is to evaluate if the documentation and other clinical information presented by the practitioner has appropriately substantiated the patient's condition and appropriately justifies the treatment plan that is presented.
+The goal of the CQEs during the review and decision-making process is to approve, as appropriate, those clinical services necessary to return the patient to pre-clinical/premorbid health status or stabilize a chronic condition, as supported by the documentation presented.
+The CQE is to evaluate if the documentation and other clinical information presented by the treating provider has appropriately substantiated the patient's condition and appropriately justifies the treatment plan that is presented.